 We sell our solutions directly through our business development managers, account executives, field sales engineers, and customer success managers.
 Our sales efforts in the U.S. are organized around FIs based on size, whereas internationally, we focus our sales efforts by geography.
-As of April 30, 2023, we had 244 sales and sales support personnel in the U.S. and 73 sales and support personnel in offices outside the U.S.
+As of July 31, 2023, we had 239 sales and sales support personnel in the U.S. and 71 sales and support personnel in offices outside the U.S.

 To help customers go live with our solutions, we offer professional services including configuration and implementation, training, and advisory services.
 For enterprise FIs, we generally work with system integration ("SI") partners such as Accenture, Deloitte, and PwC for the delivery of professional services for the nCino Bank Operating System.
 For regional bank FIs, we work with SIs such as West Monroe Partners, and for community banks, we work with SIs or perform configuration and implementation ourselves.
 We expect enterprise FIs to make up a greater proportion of our nCino Bank Operating System sales.
-As a result, we expect the mix of our total revenues to become more heavily weighted toward subscription revenues.